 Signs and Symptoms of a Tooth Infection

-• Open sore or bump on the side of the gums
+- An open sore or bump on the gums (fistula)

 Risk Factors